Choosing The Color Palette For Brand Logo

 By Space Coast Daily // August 17, 2021

-The trend of using custom boxes with logo is increasing for achieving higher brand recognition and it has the capacity to increase brand awareness.
+The trend of using custom boxes with logo is increasing to achieve higher brand recognition and it has the capacity to increase brand awareness.
 But again, which logo you add to the custom boxes will directly influence how much the target audience will be attracted to your business.

 For this reason, choosing the right color palette for the logo is one of the most important decisions to make because it will directly influence the visual brand aesthetics.